 - In both instances, if determined that the individual can return after day 5 then:

 - Symptoms must have significantly improved (if symptoms occurred); and

 - They must wear a well-fitted mask upon return through day 10 from after symptoms started or the date of when the positive test was taken if no symptoms occurred.
 However, between days 6-10, an individual who has two negative antigen tests 48 hours apart can return without needing to wear a mask.

 - SSDS will continue to monitor and track exposures and when an individual at SSDS tests positive.
 Therefore, it is very important that families and staff communicate directly with the Admin Team in all instances.
 Also, we will continue to send courtesy COVID notifications to classes with possible exposure.

 - Windows and fans/air purifiers available in all classrooms for circulation, and updated AC/heating systems.

 - More hand washing will be built into the day.

 - Continued deep cleans at the end of the day and throughout the year.

-- Thorough bathroom wipe downs and designated bathrooms for various classes.
+- Thorough bathroom wipe downs.

 - Centers for Disease Control & Prevention